 The reference to "your younger friends" made me chuckle.
 I salute you for that one!
 Yes, they're younger than I am, Alfie.
 It's like my 20s never happened, and I'm fresh out of Oxon.

 A bit of a CV.
-Tandleman is a veteran beer lover, CAMRA Chairman and (local) activist, beer author, beer reviewer and pursuer of all things good in beer.
-He lives in the North West of England.
+Tandleman is a veteran beer lover, local CAMRA Chairman and activist, beer writer, beer reviewer and pursuer of all things good in beer.
+He lives in the North West of England and London.
 Despite his CAMRA membership, he does not limit himself to cask conditioned beer, though he believes that cask conditioning, when done correctly and appropriately, brings a quality to beer that is hard to equal by any other kind of presentation.
 He is a strong supporter of Northern methods of beer dispense and avidly detests poorly presented beer and dislikes pasteurisation.
-He regularly visits Germany, has conducted corporate British and German beer tastings for CAMRA at the Great British Beer Festival where he has worked for years on Biere Sans Frontieres and was Deputy Organiser at CAMRA's very successful National Winter Ales Festival in 2009, 2010 and 2011.
+He regularly visits Germany, has conducted corporate British and German beer tastings for CAMRA at the Great British Beer Festival where he has worked for years on Biere Sans Frontieres and was Deputy Organiser at CAMRA's very successful National Winter Ales Festival in 2009, 2010, 2011 and 2012 and at the Manchester Beer and Cider Festival from 2013 to date.
 He admires good brewers wherever they are and has travelled extensively in pursuit of good beer to drink.
+He also judges beer at both the International Beer Challenge and the World Beer Awards.

 -